elephantscale/spring-cloud-labs/16-containerize-your-microservices-using-docker-and-manage-container-images/16-lab.md

 ## **Lab Steps**

-### **Part 1: Installing Docker on Windows**
+### **Part 1: Installing Docker**

 1. **Download Docker Desktop.**
-   - Visit [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop) and download the installer for Windows.
+   - Visit [Docker Desktop](https://www.docker.com/products/docker-desktop) and download the installer for your operating system (Windows, macOS, or Linux).

 2. **Install Docker Desktop.**
    - Run the installer and follow the setup instructions.
-   - During installation, ensure **Use WSL 2 instead of Hyper-V** is selected.

 3. **Start Docker Desktop.**
    - Open Docker Desktop after installation.
-   - Ensure that Docker is running (look for the Docker icon in the system tray).
+   - Ensure Docker is running (look for the Docker icon in the system tray or taskbar).

 4. **Verify Docker installation.**
-   - Open a Command Prompt and run:
+   - Open a terminal or command prompt and run:
-     ```cmd
+     ```bash
      docker --version
      ```
    - Confirm that Docker is installed and the version is displayed.